 You cannot convince a child that their parent is not the best one out there.
 I know children who would throw toys out of the pram if you were to say that their father or mother is not as good as another parent.
-These are the sort of things that little boys in play grounds would fight over when I was growing up.
+These are the sort of things that little boys in playgrounds would fight over when I was growing up.

-Our faith in Christ should be along the same patterns.
+Our faith in Christ should be along with the same patterns.
 Nothing!
 Absolutely nothing should be able to convince of anything that is contrary to who he is.
 There will be winds, storms and torrents in life.
-Unless your faiths becomes like that of a child, you will be shaken and lose your way.
+Unless your faiths become like that of a child, you will be shaken and lose your way.
 Childlike faith will hold on to its truth no matter what stands contrary.

 Childlike faith is Dependent

-One of the the ways in which life models faith is in the area of dependency.
+One of the ways in which life models faith is in the area of dependency.
 When we are babies we depend on our parents, nannies, guardians and anyone else willing to help us.
 They are responsible for our survival.
 If not for them, we would starve.
-If not for them, we would fall to the weather elements and die of disease.
+If not for them, we would fall to the weather elements and die of the disease.